McBrAdDeRzZ/Food-Memory-Game/README.md

 1. As a Returning Visitor, I would like to see if I can beat my previous score.
 2. As a Returning Visitor, I would like to keep playing so that I can improve.
-3. As a Returning Visitor,

 #### Frequent User Goals

 1. As a Frequent User, I want to have fun and challenge friends to beat my score.
 2. As a Frequent User, I want to easily play on any device with no trouble.
-3. As a Frequent User,

 ## Design

 ### Colour Scheme

-- I used a light greyscale theme for my website introducing colours when you start to play the game
+- I used a light greyscale theme for my game to give it a modern feel introducing colours when you start to play the game.

 ### Typography